-For students seeking to truly immerse themselves in Italian culture, a Homestay is the only way to go.
+For students seeking to truly immerse themselves in Italian culture, living in a Homestay is an incredible opportunity.
 Students who choose this housing option live with an Italian family.
 Homestay residents are invited to participate in cultural engagement activities.

 There is no “typical” kind of Homestay.
 Many Homestay hosts are traditional families with children while others are single individuals or couples.
 Some families have pets.
 Most families host more than one student, but a few host just one student at a time.
 The amount of contact between the family and the student varies from one situation to another.
 Students in both Homestays with Meals and Homestays without Meals report that most contact takes place at meal times.